Netflix-Skunkworks/zerotocloud/tutorial/AsgardStandalone.md

 1. Navigate to _ELB | Elastic Load Balancer_
 2. Click "Create New Load Balancer"
 3. Choose "asgard" as the Application

-        19. Type (or select) elb-http-public in "Security Group"
+4. Type (or select) "elb-http-public" in the "Security Group" text box

-        20. Change "Health Check"’s Healthy Threshold to “5”
+5. Change "Health Check"’s Healthy Threshold to “5”

-        21. Click "Create New Load Balancer"
+6. Click "Create New Load Balancer"

-        22. It’ll be named "asgard--frontend"
+7. It’ll be named "asgard--frontend"

+## Create Auto Scaling Group (ASG)

-    68. Navigate Cluster, via Cluster | Auto Scaling Groups
+1. Navigate Cluster, via _Cluster | Auto Scaling Groups_

-        23. Click "Create New Auto Scaling Group"
+2. Click "Create New Auto Scaling Group"

-        24. Select "asgard" as the Application
+3. Select "asgard" as the Application

-        25. Set "Min", “Max” and “Desired Capacity” to 1
+4. Set "Min", “Max” and “Desired Capacity” to 1

-        26. Type "asgard--frontend" in Load Balancer
+5. Type "asgard--frontend" in "Load Balancer" field.

-        27. In "AMI Image ID", start to type asgard.
-Select the baked version of Asgard
+6. In "AMI Image ID", start to type asgard.
+Select the baked version of Asgard.
+When building and baking with unique version numbers, it becomes more obvious which version you're choosing.

-        28. Ensure "SSH Key" is zerotocloud
+7. Ensure "SSH Key" is "zerotocloud"

-        29. Set "Security Group" to “asgard”
+8. Set "Security Group" to “asgard”

-        30. Set "IAM Instance Profile" to “jumphost” (Could be customized)
+9. Set "IAM Instance Profile" to “jumphost”.
+When following these instructions for other Applications, they might not use an "IAM Instance Profile" since they don't require a Role.

-        31. Click "Create New Auto Scaling Group"
+10. Click "Create New Auto Scaling Group"

-        32. Launch Config will implicitly be created, and an instance will start booting.
-"Launch Config 'asgard-20140718181745' has been created.
+11. A Launch Configuration will implicitly be created, and an instance will start booting.
+Expect a message like "Launch Config 'asgard-20140718181745' has been created.
 Auto Scaling Group 'asgard' has been created."

-    69. Visit baked instance
+Technically an ASG can be heterogenous with regards to the AMI being used.
+Meaning, that a different Launch Configuration can be used in the future, causing some instances to be created with different AMIs.
+This is discouraged at Netflix, because it introduces an unnecessary leve of confusion when looking at an ASG.
+The expectation is that an ASG is homogenous and if a new AMI is needed another ASG is created.

+## View instance

-        33. Navigate to <a href="http://localhost:8080/us-west-2/loadBalancer/show/asgard--frontend" target="_blank">http://localhost:8080/us-west-2/loadBalancer/show/asgard--frontend</a>
+1. Navigate to <a href="http://localhost:8080/us-west-2/loadBalancer/show/asgard--frontend" target="_blank">http://localhost:8080/us-west-2/loadBalancer/show/asgard--frontend</a>.
+Or by going to _ELB | Elastic Load Balancers_ and finding your ELB.

-        34. Ensure instance is InService under "ELB State".
+2. Ensure instance is InService under "ELB State".
 It will start in OutOfService with a description of “Instance registration is still in progress.”.
 Keep refreshing.

-        35. Visit "DNS Name" in your browser, e.g. asgard--frontend-1362846407.us-west-2.elb.amazonaws.com (Record this)
+3. Visit the "DNS Name" in your browser, e.g. asgard--frontend-1362846407.us-west-2.elb.amazonaws.com.
+For all ELBs, this is very relevant, since this is the public URL to access it.
+It would be recommended in a production environment to create a DNS CNAME to this name.

+## End standalone

+Once an Asgard instance is running behind an ELB, we no longer need the standalone version running on the jumphost.
+Ctrl-C out of the _java -jar ..._ process running in your terminal.

-        36. Troubleshooting
+## Troubleshooting

-            2. If you want to SSH to the instance, add ssh from Anywhere to the Asgard security group in the console.
-Then you can run ssh -i zerotocloud.pem ubuntu@<DNS Name>
+If you want to SSH to the instance, visit the application's Security Group in the Console.
+Then add a rule on the Incoming tab.
+Specifically you want to select "ssh" from Anywhere to the Asgard security group in the console.

-        37. When successful, Ctrl-C out of the java -jar line
+Then you can run _ssh -i zerotocloud.pem ubuntu@<DNS Name>_.
+The "DNS Name" is at the top of the instance page.

+If the instance never comes up, it could be for a myriad of reasons.
+The most likely is that the AMI was sufficient to start the application, and hence it's not passing it's heathcheck.
+You can use the suggestion above to _ssh_ to the instance to see what it's state is.
+The other common occurance is that the networking isn't right.
+Security Groups are very powerful, but they can be easy to get wrong and hard to diagnose.
+Ensure the instance is healthy, then review your Security Group settings.

 # AWS CLI